What do you do with a pastors’ kid who has gone wild? Why do children of ministry staff so commonly fall away from their faith?

 “My dad had a deep and sincere love for God.
 He was the same man at home as in the pulpit and community.
 We had his undivided attention when we needed it.
 I’m quite sure that’s why all three of us left home loving Jesus and headed into ministry ourselves.”

 “The biggest struggle I’ve had in my life had to do with a friend of mine who was also a PK.
 We were best friends for a few years, but as we grew closer, I started noticing things that really confused me.
 He seemed to have no personal boundaries concerning modesty and purity, both physically and mentally.
 He pressured me into sensual conversations I wish I’d never had, and he wanted me to send immodest pictures.
-It was only my personal morals that stopped me from going too far…I was shocked that a PK could be so loose and inappropriate and then turn around and say how much he loved God and wanted to please him.
-I think a lot of PKs come across people like this during their adolescence, and it confuses them so much that they begin to doubt how real Christianity really is.
+It was only my personal morals that stopped me from going too far…I was shocked that a PK could be so inappropriate and then turn around and say how much he wanted to please God.
+I think a lot of PKs come across people like this during their adolescence, and it confuses.
 Hypocrites are everywhere, and I think PKs of all people need to be taught that.”

 But many PKs no longer go to church because of bitterness they hold about having to “live there” growing up.